Strategy11/formidable-forms/readme.txt

 ... and our powerful form calculations allow you to build just about any other type of calculator form.

-If that wasn't enough, you can also use our Formidable Form builder to create quizzes, polls, and surveys on your WordPress site and display results.
+If that wasn't enough, you can also use Formidable to create quizzes, polls, and surveys on your WordPress site and display results.
 This is great for membership sites, LMS, or just for viral quizzes to grow your email list.

 Our goal is to go beyond simple contact forms and allow you to create form-based solutions without any code :)